0xProject/0x-protocol-specification/staking/staking-specification.md

 A market maker provides liquidity by creating 0x orders that are filled by takers through the Exchange contract.
 The Exchange charges a fee to the taker on each fill and forwards it to the Staking contract.
 The fee is attributed to the maker so long as they have created a staking pool that holds at least 100 ZRX.
 Every 10 days, the fees are aggregated and distributed to the makers as a liquidity reward: the reward is proportional to the maker's trade volume and stake, relative to other makers.

 Governance over the protocol is conducted by voting on [ZEIPs (ZeroEx Improvement Proposals)](https://github.com/0xProject/ZEIPs).
 A ZEIP generally corresponds to a modification or upgrade to the 0x protocol.
 The ecosystem votes on the proposal, collectively deciding whether the feature will be included in a future version of the protocol.
-Historically, votes have been carried out by computing the ZRX held in a voter's wallet; with the  the amount of ZRX staked by a wallet will be used: 1 Staked ZRX equals 1 Vote.
+One Staked ZRX equals one vote.

 ### 1.3 Staking Pools